Lefschetz decompositions of Kudla-Millson theta functions: Orthogonal Shimura varieties and their cohomology

 \section{Orthogonal Shimura varieties and their cohomology}

 Smooth orthogonal Shimura varieties are (not necessarily compact) complete Kähler manifolds.
-In this section we recall some facts on compact Kähler manifolds and explain to what extent they are still satisfied by orthogonal Shimura varieties.
+In this section we explain to what extent the known properties of compact Kähler manifolds, see e.g.~\cite{huybrechts} for an overview, are still satisfied by orthogonal Shimura varieties.
 We also introduce the Kudla--Millson theta function and special cycles, and describe the irreducible components of the latter in terms of primitive lattice vectors.